 Seek Shelter (Tornado) drills: Athens Technical College participates in the annual Statewide Tornado Drills.
-ATC participated in a campus-wide drill including all ATC Campuses on The Active Shooter, Tornado, Fire, and Bomb drills were conducted on the Elbert Campus on 22 November 2021, the Walton Campus on 29 November 2021, the Athens Campus on 01 December 2021, and the Greene Campus on 06 December 2021.
+ATC participated in drills and training including all ATC Campuses on Active Shooter, Tornado, Fire, and Bomb Evacuation.
+Drills were conducted on the Elbert Campus on 14 June 2023, the Walton Campus on 12 June 2023, and the Athens Campus on 12 June 2023.
+Greene Campus closed in June 2023.

-Evacuation (Fire) drills: Athens Technical College conducts campus-wide evacuation drills in conjunction with each tornado drill.
+Evacuation (Fire) drills: Athens Technical College conducts campus evacuation drills in conjunction with each tornado drill.

-Armed Intruder Exercise: The technical college recognizes the imperative requirement from the TCSG System Office concerning participating in an Armed Intruder Exercise.
-The Armed Intruder exercise will be held in conjunction with local law enforcement agencies, as well as other emergency services.
-Athens Technical College has conducted Armed Intruder Exercises on the Athens Campus on 07 July 2017, on the Elberton Campus in July 2018, August 2019, and 22 November 2021, and on the Walton Campus on 11 December 2020.
-The next armed intruder exercise is scheduled to be held on the Athens Campus in July 2021.
+Armed Intruder Exercise: The technical college recognizes the imperative requirement from TCSG System Office concerning participating in an Armed Intruder Training Exercise.
+The Armed Intruder Training Exercise will be held in conjunction with local law enforcement agencies, and other emergency services as available.
+Athens Technical College conducted an Armed Intruder Training Exercise on the Elberton Campus on 11 June 2023.
+The next collaborative armed intruder exercise is scheduled to be held on the Elbert Campus in July 2024.